dannyedel/personal-firewall/README.md

 Valid default verdicts are `accept` and `reject`.

+All rules are loaded into program memory on startup.
+The program does not (yet) react to changes of the folder.

 ## Known bugs and workarounds

 If you have a buggy DNS server and run into constant 5-second resolve